denten-books/plain-text/main.md

 is" and not on "showing what it means."
 This sort of formalism seems to counteract the type of surface reading suggested by reading for "literal meaning," for example.
-Sontag's "erotics of art" stands in opposition to explanatory, meaning-making mode of analysis period.
+Sontag's "erotics of art" stands in opposition to explanatory, meaning-making mode of analysis.
 Erotics imply the transmission of understanding through bodily, lived experience.
 I understand clearly and relate to the stance against priestly mediation.
-But as a positive program, formalist poetics puzzle me, because form already occupies that ambivalent and mediating stance between inner depth and outer surface.
-Form makes the universal concrete.
-It connects physical shape with meaning.
+But as a positive program, formalist poetics puzzle me, because "form" already occupies that ambivalent and mediating stance between idea and matter.
+Form can be thought of being synonymous with the concrete universal in that it connects physical shape with meaning.
 One cannot therefore entirely break out of the hermeneutic circle.
 I would like to show here, how the history of formalist poetics mirrors the ambiguity of form, in expanding the literary research program at once toward the outward material shape and into the universal ideal.
 Finally, as perhaps yet another gesture towards radical surface reading, I plan to examine the material structure of contemporary document at the level of physical magnetic storage medium.

 In yet an earlier counterinsurgency against reading for content, at the turn of the 20th century, Russian and Italian formalists strove to break with Hegelian